The Bedraggled Brother

 Richard, the responsible older sibling, took it upon himself to care for his brother, supplying him with food, clothing, and a roof over his head.
 Since they were about the same size, Richard even gave him his old clothes.
 A kindness, it is true, but sadly, a short-lived one.

 “What happened to your coat now?”
 Richard exclaimed.
 “Look at mine!
-It still looks brand-new, while yours is already a pile of rags!"His brother was unfazed.
+It still looks brand-new, while yours is already a pile of rags!"Mendel was unfazed.
 “Do you really think you can change the laws of nature?
 Poor people wear ragged clothing, with missing buttons and fraying seams.
 It’s just how it is!”

 Richard was disheartened but decided to let it go—until, that is, they both attended a dinner a short while later.
 After the meal, a comedian took the stage, his eyes gleaming with mischief.
 His act?
 Pretending to be a scruffy hobo who’d stumbled into a high-society party where tuxedos and evening gowns were de rigueur.
 The audience roared with laughter as he exaggerated the clumsy mannerisms of a bum utterly out of place.